 - Tons of internal storage and the ability to expand it

-- The best camera you can get in 2020
+- The best camera you can get

 Is the OnePlus 8T worth buying?